 A few ingredients explained:

 - Shea glycerides: composed of the glycerides of vegetable fat extracted from the fruit of the Shea tree.
-Can be used as regular shea butter or as a low HLB emulsifier.
+Can be used as regular shea butter or as an emulsifier.
 It provides a soothing, rapidly-absorbing non-greasy feeling to the skin and natural conditioning on the hair.
 It helps to wash out the pomade easier.

-- Hemp seed oil: you won’t get high using it.
-This oil is very good for the hair: makes it look thicker, promotes growth and prevents hair loss.
+- Hemp seed oil: this oil is very good for the hair.
+It makes it look thicker, promotes growth and prevents hair loss.

-Chris calls it: the cut.
+Chris calls it: ‘the cut’.
 It is his take on a barbershop scent, made out of quality fragrance oils.
-Sniffing in the jar: it smells absolutely fresh, clean, manly, cologne alike and a tad soapy but not a cheap soapy smell.
+Sniffing in the jar: absolutely fresh, clean, manly, cologne alike and a tad soapy.
 In the hair: it will follow you in a not overpowering way.
-You can use it as a stand-alone cologne if you wish.
+You can use it as a stand-alone cologne.
 It faints a bit during the day but you will be catching pleasant breezes.
 I got compliments smelling fresh.
 On the second day, I did notice more of a citrus cologne alike note.
 I like the scent.

 Application – styling process

 Application: always damp hair for me: no struggle with the waves and easier interaction hair-pomade.
 3.5 moderate sized licks suffice.

 Scooping out: no pressure needed to get it out.
 No hard top layer.